fawzaanshaikh/100-days-of-code/log.md

 ### Day 8: March 25, 2021

 **Today's Progress**: Completed my part of the project for the desktop version.
 Will be trying to make it responsive now.

+### Day 9: March 26, 2021

+**Today's Progress**: Had to make a few changes in the project and ended up seeing a lot more bugs subsequently.
+Kept fixing all of them, one by one.